-- Recall, $0 \le R^2 \le 1$ - Using the same set of data and the same dependent variable, the R-squared can never fall when another independent variable is added to the regression.

-And, it almost always goes up, at least a little. - ullet This means that, if we focus on R^2 , we might include silly variables among the x_j . - ullet Adding another x cannot make SSR increase.
+- Recall, $0 < R^2 < 1$ - Using the same set of data and the same dependent variable, the R^2 can never fall when another independent variable is added to the regression.
+And, it almost always goes up, at least a little. - This means that, if we focus on R^2 , we might include silly variables among the x_i . - Adding another x cannot make SSR increase.
 The SSR falls unless the coefficient on the new variable is identically zero.

+Motivation fo Multiple Regression The Model with k Independent Variables

-Multiple Regression The Model with & Independent
+Efficiency of OLS: The Gauss-Markov Theorem • Motivation for Multiple Regression The Model with k Independent Variab

-- Motivation for Multiple Regression The Model with k Independent Variables - Mechanics and Interpretation of OLS Interpreting the OLS Regression Line - The Expected Value of the OLS Estimators - 4 The Variance of the OLS Estimators Estimating the Error Variance - 5 Efficiency of OLS: The Gauss-Markov Theorem
+Mechanics and Interpretation of OLS Interpreting the OLS Regression Line

-Assumptions
+❸ The Expected Value of the OLS Estimators

-Regression The Model with Independent
+Motivation for Multiple Regression The Model with k Independent Variables